Education Programme

 Community collaboration is an important part of WAI Wānaka’s education programme.

-WAI has run interactive stalls at Kahu Youth’s wonderful annual Matariki celebration and facilitated other events like a BioBlitz and OUR PLACE – a shared space with other community organisations for interactive and fun learning to show how land, water, flora, fauna, climate, and us humans, are all connected.
+WAI has run interactive stalls at Kahu Youth’s wonderful annual Matariki celebration, facilitated other events like a BioBlitz and OUR PLACE – a shared space with other community organisations for interactive and fun learning.
+As well as collaborating with local education providers under the umbrella of “Experiencing Our Place”.

 TEACHING RESOURCES